andodaryl/command-line-journal/README.md

 Managed using Prince2 methodology in para-sequential stages where features are developed in phases during which the project can terminte while delivering a usable and meaningful set of product features.
 Stage X commences when all stages are completed or terminated early.

+MVP reached, project is currently dormant.

+Project terminated early due to time contraints.

 Stage 1
-* User Input System
+* ~User Input System~ - COMPLETE
-* Data Manipulation System
+* ~Data Manipulation System~ - COMPLETE
-* Save System
+* ~Save System~ - COMPLETE

 Stage 2
-* User Input Feedback
+* ~User Input Feedback~ - COMPLETE
 * Backup System
 * New User Input: Custom ID/Timestamp with Error Handling